-Antigneous Instruction Manual
+Antigneous Basic Assembly and Operation Manual

 Written by Lexzach

 What is this?

 Antigneous is an affordable, open-source fire alarm control panel (FACP).
-This is targeted towards hobbyists or areas that do not have the privilege of having an fire alarm system from a name-brand company.
+This is targeted towards hobbyists or areas that do not have the privilege of having an fire alarm system from a name-brand company, and have no other means of fire protection.

 Disclaimer!

 Antigneous is not officially approved for use as a fire alarm system.
-Although the creator has done everything they can to make sure the panel will have extreme reliability, this cannot be guaranteed without extensive testing by official parties.
+Although I have done everything I can to make sure the panel will have reliability above all else, this cannot be guaranteed without extensive testing by official parties.
 If you do not accept the inherent risk of using a non-approved, homemade fire alarm system.
 DO NOT USE THIS.

 Table of Contents

 Getting Started 2

 What you need: 2

-Flashing the firmware 3
+Flashing the firmware

 1. Download the Antigneous firmware from the GitHub 3

 2. Download the Arduino IDE 3

 3. Add the ESP32 board definitions to Arduino IDE 4

 4. Install the ESP32 board 4

 5. Open the Antigneous firmware and Install the Liquid Crystal I2C library 5

 6. Select your board 5

 7. Select your port 5

-8. Flash the firmware
+8. Flash the firmware 5

 Building the Panel 6

 1. Breadboards 6

 2. The Micro Controller 6

 3. Connecting the LCD 6

 4. Connecting Status LEDs and Buttons 8

 5. Connecting the Relays 14

-6. Creating the Zones 15
+6. Creating the Zones

-Using your New Panel 18
+Using your New Panel

 Entering the menu 18

 The Testing and Settings menu 18

 Fire Alarm Settings 18

-Panel Settings 19
+Panel Settings

-Fail-safe Mode 20
+Fail-safe Mode

-Error Codes 21
+Error Codes

 BEFORE YOU GET STARTED:

 If you need help with flashing, building, or operating your panel, join the Antigneous Discord server.
-I am always happy to help! https://discord.gg/fwgYtBrfgs
+I am always happy to help!

+https://discord.gg/fwqYtBrfqs